TrevorJohst/Hydra-ROS/docker/README.md

   - TensorRT

 ## Quick Start (minimal)
 The following instructions will guide you through setting up and running Hydra using Docker with the `minimal` profile.
-You can replace `minimal` with `zed` in the commands below to use the ZED profile instead.

-Before starting, export the `WORKSPACE` environment variable to point to your Hydra workspace directory (e.g., `export WORKSPACE=~/hydra_ws`.
-This is only needed for copying the commands in the quick start.
+Before starting, export the `WORKSPACE` environment variable to point to your Hydra workspace directory (e.g., `export WORKSPACE=~/hydra_ws`).
+This is only needed for copy/pasting the commands in the quick start.

 ### Host (minimal)
 Before using Docker, make sure to: